fivetran/terraform-provider-fivetran/docs/data-sources/dbt_project.md

 - `created_by_id` (String) The unique identifier for the User within the Fivetran system who created the dbt Project.
 - `dbt_version` (String) The version of dbt that should run the project.
 We support the following versions: 0.18.0 - 0.18.2, 0.19.0 - 0.19.2, 0.20.0 - 0.20.2, 0.21.0 - 0.21.1, 1.0.0, 1.0.1, 1.0.3 - 1.0.9, 1.1.0 - 1.1.3, 1.2.0 - 1.2.4, 1.3.0 - 1.3.2, 1.4.1.
 - `default_schema` (String) Default schema in destination.
 This production schema will contain your transformed data.
-- `ensure_readiness` (Boolean) Should resource wait for project to finish initialization.
-Default value: true.
 - `environment_vars` (Set of String) List of environment variables defined as key-value pairs in the raw string format using = as a separator.
 The variable name should have the DBT_ prefix and can contain A-Z, 0-9, dash, underscore, or dot characters.
 Example: "DBT_VARIABLE=variable_value"
 - `group_id` (String) The unique identifier for the group within the Fivetran system.
 - `models` (Attributes Set) (see [below for nested schema](#nestedatt--models))